 - engineering physics

-Physics graduates at SBU have gone on to graduate study and/or employment in a variety of scientific and engineering fields: physics, civil engineering, mechanical engineering, electrical engineering, electro-optics, systems engineering, biophysics, medicine, computer programming, oceanography, and financial engineering.
-A sampling may be seen on the Physics Alumni page.
+Physics graduates at SBU have gone on to graduate study or employment in a variety of scientific and engineering fields: physics, civil engineering, mechanical engineering, electrical engineering, electro-optics, systems engineering, biophysics, medicine, computer programming, oceanography, and financial engineering.

 More general information about pursuing a career in physics or a related field may be found at the American Institute of Physics website.